-Note 14.
-Financial Indicators
+Note 13.
+Financial indicators

-Indicator Indicators \$ '000 2021 2020 2019 Financial Indicators overview These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
-1. Operating Surplus Ratio Operating Surplus 2.0% 2.0% 10 50/ Total Operating Income 2.0% 2.8% 10.5% This ratio expresses the operating surplus as a percentage of total operating revenue.
-2. Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income (19)% (20)% (19)% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
-These are expressed as a percentage of total operating revenue.
-Adjustments to Ratios In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
+Indicator Indicators 2023 2022 2021 Financial Indicators overview These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial Indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
+Departing Surplus Ratio Operating surplus Total operating income (2.5)% 1.9% 2.0% This ratio expresses the operating surplus as a percentage of total operating evenue.
+2. Net Financial Liabilities Ratio Net financial liabilities (16)% (20)% (19)% Total operating income Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
+These are expressed as a percentage of total operating revenue. ' ' ' , , , Adjusted Operating Surplus Ratio Operating surplus Total operating income (5.5)% (1.5)% 1.5% Adjustments to Ratios In recent years the Federal Government has made advance payments prior to Both June from future year allocations of financial assistance grants, as explained in Note 1.
 These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison.
-Adjusted Operating Surplus Ratio Operating Surplus Total Operating Income 1.5% 4.1% 7.5% Adjusted Net Financial Liabilities Ratio Net Financial Liabilities Total Operating Income (12)% (20)% (16)% 3.
-Asset Renewal Funding Ratio Net Asset Renewals Infrastructure & Asset Management Plan required expenditure 74% 75% 73% Net asset renewals expenditure is defined as net capital expenditure on the
+Adjusted Net Financial Liabilities Ratio Net financial liabilities Total operating income (4)% (11)% (12)% B. Asset Renewal Funding Ratio Asset renewals Infrastructure and Asset Management Plan required expenditure 82% 79% 74% Asset renewals expenditure is defined as capital expenditure on the renewal and

-Net asset renewals expenditure is defined as net capital expenditure on the renewal and replacement of existing assets, and excludes new capital expenditure on the acquisition of additional assets.
+Asset renewals expenditure is defined as capital expenditure on the renewal and replacement of existing assets relative to the optimal level planned, and excludes new capital expenditure on the acquisition of additional assets.